Maro Litra: 2010: Collaboration with Toni Cottura & move to "Sony Music"

 In 2010, Litra signs a contract with Sony Music Entertainment and the producer Toni Cottura asks her to collaborate on some new songs.
 Their first single "Elevator Love" was released in two versions (English & Greek) by Sony Music Entertainment.
 At the Mad Video Music Awards she was nominated as «Sexy Video Clip» with the Elevator Love.
 Her second single with Cottura "Unut Onu / Miss You Like Crazy" was a duet with the Turkish singer İsmi Sina.
 On 7 May 2010 she released a new cover of the classical song of Vicky Leandros "To Mistiko Sou" (Something's Got a Hold of My Heart).
 In November 2010 she released a new digital single with Cobalt Music "Ora Na Pigaineis" written by Konstantinos Pantzis & Posidonas Giannopoulos.
 For the winter season 2010-2011 she performed at «EDO Athens Club Restaurant» with Christos Kiprianidis & Giorgos Christou.

 2011: Collaboration with Notis Sfakianakis & Return to Canada

 In 2011 she released her new digital single "Ise Oti Agapao" written by Andreas Lambrou.
 On 29 April 2011 Litra collaborated with Notis Sfakianakis at «Pili Aksiou» in Thessaloniki.
-For the summer season she was on tour with the rapper BO.
+For the summer season she was on tour with rapper BO.
 In September 2011 she decided to move back to Canada, because of Greece's economic crisis.

 2016: Ti Den Katalavenis & Makria Kai Agapimeni

-On May of 2016, Litra decided to make a "comeback" with two new songs written by Stavros Zacharias and Nikos Tassiopoulos, and released from Smile Records.
+In May 2016, Litra decided to make a "comeback" with two new songs written by Stavros Zacharias and Nikos Tassiopoulos, and released from Smile Records.
 The first digital single "Ti Den Katalavenis" released on 19 May 2016.
 The second single "Makria Ke Agapimeni" released on 18 July 2016.
 After a year, she released a new summer remix of her single "Makria Ke Agapimeni", on 17 May 2017.